mklemmingen/BoomChess-Android/README.md

 <img src="./assets/Misc/rules.png" alt="rules/help of Boom Chess">

 Damage is scaled by the health of the piece.
 The less health the piece has, the less it will deal damage.
-Its in the format of damage * standardHealth/currentHealth
+Its in the format of if ( current health / standard health ) < 0.5 -> damage * 0.75

-A Pieces Damage to an enemy is a fraction by single-attack-damage/(numbers of enemies it is attacking this turn overall)
+A Pieces Damage to an enemy is lowered by a fraction of 0.05 per Enemy surrounding it

-A Piece gets a damage boost by damage*numbers of allies surrounding it
+A Piece gets a damage boost by per number of surrounding friend 0.1

-General(King) / health: int: 50   / damage: 1-5
+General(King) / health: int: 50   / damage: 5-10

    The most critical piece on the board.
 It can move one square in any direction (horizontally, vertically, or diagonally). if killed team loses takes only half the possible damage

-Commando(Queen)n / health: int: 50  / damage: 1-30  / advantages: +10 to attacking tanks
+Commando(Queen)n / health: int: 50  / damage: 10-30  / advantages: +10 to attacking tanks

    The most powerful piece.
 It can move horizontally, vertically, diagonally, and in any direction for any number of squares. on a randomized 1-5 scale, he takes (<random number>/5)*100 percent less damage